Facebook employees stage a virtual walkout after Zuckerberg fails to take action against Trump's posts

 "Along with Black employees in the company, and all persons with a moral conscience, I am calling for Mark to immediately take down the President's post advocating violence, murder and imminent threat against Black people," the employee's post continued.

-CBS News has reached out to several Facebook and Instagram employees about the demonstration as well as the company for their response.
+CBS News has reached out to several Facebook and Instagram employees about the demonstration.

 In addition to the backlash from some employees, the online therapy site TalkSpace announced that it's decided to discontinue discussions about a partnership with Facebook due to its handling of the controversy.
 "We will not support a platform that incites violence, racism, and lies. #BlackLivesMatter," tweeted TalkSpace co-founder and CEO Oren Frank.